 In fact, the second call in a 2 call process is usually pretty short since it’s mostly just covering whatever questions/objections they have and moving forward.

-Custom crafting the sales process and strategy that wins you the MOST business possible is something we do together in my 90 day Subtle Selling Accelerator.
+Custom crafting the sales process and strategy that wins you the MOST business possible is something we do together in my 6 month Matchmaker Sales Method Mentorship™

 And if you really want to go fast, I have a few spots left for one-on-one coaching where I’ll actually do a lot FOR you (create your script/framework, writing emails, messages, etc.), have lots of one-on-one meetings, unlimited access to me via messenger for real time feedback and reviews of your actual sales calls for quickest results.
 Because of the amount of personalized time spent together, it’s a low five figure investment – which is incredibly small compared to the multiple 6 and 7 figure annual revenue it creates.

-If interested in either of these opportunities, just shoot me a PM and we’ll quickly hash out whether it’s a fit for getting where you want to go 🙂
+If interested in either of these opportunities, please book a call we’ll quickly hash out whether it’s a fit for getting where you want to go 🙂